Agastya9799/AWS-EC2-Nginx/README.md

 Deploy Nginx Server on port 80 in EC2 instance.
 This instance should be behind the ASG and ELB.
 For ASG configuration minimum instance is 1, desired is 2 and maximum is 3.

-# Deploy Nginx Server on EC2 Instance
+# Deploy Nginx Server on EC2 Instance:
 	In this topic you were going to learn about the Nginx Server and how to deploy Nginx Server on EC2 instance.
 What I am going to perform here is to deploy on Nginx server on port 80 on EC2 instance and
 this EC2 instance should be behind the Auto Scaling groups (ASG) and Elastic Load Balancer (ELB).
 For Auto Scaling Groups (ASG) I am going to set the minimum instance to 1, and desired instance to 2 and maximum instance to 3.

-Table of Contents:
+# Table of Contents:
 1. Introduction
 2. Elastic Cloud Compute (EC2)
 3. Elastic Load Balancer (ELB)